boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 If you have already authenticated the web page, skip to Initialize Instance
 ### Getting Started
 1. Open web browser
 2. In the URL, go to the web address assigned to your account.
 It should be your api-tenant followed by boonlogic.com.
-For example: https://6d4ed33b636a961b.boonlogic.com.
-This link can be found in the .BoonLogic file which was included in the account generation.
+For example: https://6d4ed33b636a961b.boonlogic.com/index.html?api-tenant=130778449cb1588d.
+This link can be found in the welcome email.

 3. There should be a title that says: `Boon Logic BoonNano API`
 4. Copy your unique api-key associated with your account from the .BoonLogic file.